afinemax/Astron_2024/README.md

   - [x] Modify `check_frb.py` to run `fetch`, and move the files into the good and bad dirs, make diagnostic `.png`s
   - [x] Add back log file for candidates
 	- Added a `#header`
+  - [x] Added a log file for pipeline crashes
+  - [x] Added observing time, and number of good candidates to `frb_dashboard.py`

   ### In Progress: